 Keep in mind it's NOT a Warranty Deed.
 A Warranty Deed means research has been done to ensure no one else owns or can lay claim to the property.

-The current owner will be responsible - so simply using a quit claim deed to transfer over property as a way to get out from under any debt owed, won't work.
+Simply using a quit claim deed to transfer over property as a way to get out from under any debt owed, won't work!